Saucony Kinvara 12 Review

 What Other Running Shoes Should You Consider?

-If you don't need the lightest shoe on the market, but rather settle on a high-scoring, well-rounded, daily trainer, we think the Saucony Endorphin Speed 2 is worth considering.
+If you don't need the lightest shoe on the market, and would rather settle on a high-scoring, well-rounded, daily trainer, we think the Saucony Endorphin Speed 3 is worth considering.

 Ad-free.
 Influence-free.
 Powered by Testing.